mt-class/penn/hw1.md

 * You must work independently on this assignment.
 * You must turn in three things:
-  1. An alignment of the entire dataset, uploaded to Biglab Server 17 according to <a href="hw0.html">the Assignment 0 instructions</a>.
+  1. An alignment of the entire dataset, uploaded via turnin with the command `turnin -c cis526 -p hw1 hw1.txt` from any Eniac or Biglab machine.
      You can upload new output as often as you like, up until the assignment deadline.
      The output will be evaluated using a secret metric, but the `score-alignments` program will give you a good idea of how well you're doing, and you can use the `check-alignments` program to see whether your output is formatted correctly.
-Whoever has the highest score at the deadline will receive the most bonus points.
+The top few positions on the leaderboard will receive bonus points on this assignment.
   1. Your code.
-Send us a URL from which we can get the code and git revision history (a link to a tarball will suffice, but you're free to send us a github link if you don't mind making your code public).
-This is due at the
-     deadline: when you upload your final answer, send us the code.
+Submit your code with the command `turnin -c cis526 -p hw1-code FILE1 FILE2 ...`.
+     This is due next Wednesday.
      You are free to extend the code we provide or roll your own in whatever langugage you like, but the code should be self-contained, self-documenting, and easy to use.
-  1. A clear, mathematical description of your algorithm and its motivation written in scientific style.
-This needn't be long, but it should be clear enough that one of your fellow students could re-implement it exactly.
-We will review examples in class before the due date.
+  1. A clear report explaining work in scientific style.
+     Turn this in with `turnin -c cis526 -p hw1-report report.pdf` by Wednesday next week.
+     This needn't be long, but it must contain the following points:
+     * Motivation: why did you choose the model you experimented with?
+     * Description of Model or Algorithm: describe mathematically or algorithmically what you did.
+       Your description should be clear enough that someone else in the class could implement it.
+       What is your model?
+How did you optimize it?
+How did you align with it?
+       What were the values of any fixed parameters you used?
+     * Results: You most likely experimented with various settings of any models you implemented.
+       We want to know how you decided on the final model that you submitted for us to grade.
+       What parameters did you try, and what were the results?
+       If you evaluated any qualities of the results other than AER, even if you evaluated them qualitatively, how did you do it?
+       Most importantly: what did you learn?
 * You may only use data or code resources other than the ones we provide _with advance permission_.
 We will ask you to make your resources available to everyone.
 If you have a cool idea